JEMPERLI was studied across multiple tumor types

 Many study participants receiving JEMPERLI alone for dMMR solid tumors had their tumors disappear or partially shrink

-Response rates for JEMPERLI for dMMR solid tumor
+Response rates for JEMPERLI alone for advanced or returned dMMR solid tumors

 This does not always mean that the cancer has been cured.